 |Stan Borman, ND '95|

 I remember Stan as a fellow undergraduate student at Notre Dame.
 He is one year older than me and we had friends in common.
 His father, Scotty Bowman was the head coach of the Detroit Red Wings.
-Stan wore a faded red hat that bore the teams name almost everyday.
+Stan wore a faded red hat that bore the teams name almost every day.
 For some reason, we thought it was very funny that he was named after the sport's highest honor—the Stanley Cup.
 Look who's laughing now.

 But that's not why I wanted to write about the NHL champions a few days after they captured their third title in six years in their 2-0 defeat of the Tampa Bay Lightning.
 Last July, I wrote about the usage of Native Americans as mascots: Saint Kateri Tekawitha: Proud to Be.
 That posting prompted a "Sports in the News presentation" in my Sports & Spirituality course.
 It spawned further questions and an ethical debate.
 With this posting, I would like to offer insights on how the Chicago Blackhawks contribute to this conversation.

 First, the Blackhawks are not a tribe of native people.
 No. The team name refers to something different.
-As written in Sports Illustrated, "When coffee bean baron Frederic McLaughlin bought the Portland Rosebuds in 1926 and moved them to Chicago, he renamed the team after the 86th Infantry "Blackhawk" Division he commended in World War I. His wife, Broadway dancer Irene Castle, had already introduced Americans to the bob haircut and the foxtrot before making her greatest contribution to pop culture.
+As written in Sports Illustrated, "When coffee bean baron Frederic McLaughlin bought the Portland Rosebuds in 1926 and moved them to Chicago, he renamed the team after the 86th Infantry "Blackhawk" Division he commanded in World War I. His wife, Broadway dancer Irene Castle, had already introduced Americans to the bob haircut and the foxtrot before making her greatest contribution to pop culture.
 She drew a gallant Indian head for the new team's sweaters."

-You could easily raise the question: Why should the face of a Native American serve as a hockey teams's logo.
+You could easily raise the question: Why should the face of a Native American serve as a hockey teams' logo.
 And if you stated the question that way, you are correct.
 How?
 Why?
 The mascot of the team is something different.
 The actual mascot of the team is "Tommy Hawk."
 I love what the team website has to say about him.

 Tommy is the best mascot in the NHL.
 This feathery fowl loves to dance, play hockey and generally cause mascot mayhem wherever he goes.
 Tommy is not only at all Blackhawks home games, but Tommy makes numerous appearances throughout the Chicagoland area and the country.